History, overview and aims of the Green Estate

 Two years later, the Manor Estate saw the inception of the Green Estate.
 Beginning its life as an 18-month funded project to create and manage local greenspaces, it soon became apparent that the organisation could only continue to survive and thrive if it looked into generating income itself.
 In response, the Green Estate turned to a mix of commercial sales and services, outlined below, to help continue to support its social and environmental activities for the local community.

 Today, despite the Manor estate still being one of the most deprived areas in the UK, the Green Estate has helped to unite the community through the range of services it offers.
-Whether it be the community farm which brings children and adults alike closer to the food chain, its Manor Makers project which sees highly skilled older men teaching younger members of the community in woodwork, or simply through regenerating green space into welcoming open spaces, the Green Estate is working hard with the community to create a range of environmental projects that help to enhance their local area.
+Whether it be the community farm which brings children and adults alike closer to where their food comes from, its Manor Makers project which sees highly skilled older men teaching younger members of the community in woodwork, or simply through regenerating green space into welcoming open spaces, the Green Estate is working hard with the community to create a range of environmental projects that help to enhance their local area, improve wellbeing and add social value.

 Structure of the Green Estate